Modern Monetary Theory: Criticism

-Marc Lavoie said that whilst the neochartalist argument is "essentially correct", many of its counter-intuitive claims depend on a "confusing" and "fictitious" consolidation of government and central banking operations, which is what Palley calls "the problem of fiscal–monetary conflict".
-James K. Galbraith, a son of John Kenneth Galbraith, supports MMT and wrote the foreword for Mosler's book Seven Deadly Innocent Frauds of Economic Policy in 2010.
+Marc Lavoie has said that whilst the neochartalist argument is "essentially correct", many of its counter-intuitive claims depend on a "confusing" and "fictitious" consolidation of government and central banking operations, which is what Palley calls "the problem of fiscal–monetary conflict".

-New Keynesian economist and recipient of the Nobel Prize in Economics, Paul Krugman, says MMT goes too far in its support for government budget deficits, and ignores the inflationary implications of maintaining budget deficits when the economy is growing.
-Krugman described MMT devotees as engaging in "calvinball" – a game from the comic strip Calvin and Hobbes in which the players change the rules at whim.
-Austrian School economist Robert P. Murphy states that MMT is "dead wrong" and that "the MMT worldview doesn't live up to its promises".
+Paul Krugman, a New Keynesian economist and recipient of the Nobel Prize in Economics, asserted that MMT goes too far in its support for government budget deficits and ignores the inflationary implications of maintaining budget deficits when the economy is growing.
+Krugman accused MMT devotees as engaging in "calvinball" – a game from the comic strip Calvin and Hobbes in which the players change the rules at whim.
+Austrian School economist Robert P. Murphy stated that MMT is "dead wrong" and that "the MMT worldview doesn't live up to its promises".
 He said that MMT saying cutting government deficits erodes private saving is true "only for the portion of private saving that is not invested" and says that the national accounting identities used to explain this aspect of MMT could equally be used to support arguments that government deficits "crowd out" private sector investment.

 The chartalist view of money itself, and the MMT emphasis on the importance of taxes in driving money, is also a source of criticism.
 In 2015, three MMT economists, Scott Fullwiler, Stephanie Kelton, and L. Randall Wray, addressed what they saw as the main criticisms being made.

+Empirical evidence challenges

+Historical cases of hyperinflation include Weimar Republic, Zimbabwe, Venezuela, and others.

+In 1946, Japan faced a catastrophic economic situation.
+Its industrial and agricultural capacity had been largely destroyed in the war, creating severe supply-side constraints.
+Amid this devastation, unemployment was high at 13 million, consisting largely of demobilized soldiers and repatriated citizens.
+In these conditions of a collapsed productive capacity, government spending was followed by hyperinflation, which emergency measures like raising property taxes and confiscating savings with a bail-in were unable to control.